-Peter Danias has extensive experience and regularly represents clients in matters relating to the pre-merger notification requirements in the US under the Hart-Scott-Rodino Antitrust Improvements Act (the "Act").
-He also counsels clients who may have inadvertently failed to file under the Act.
-He regularly represents private equity firms and has represented purchasers and sellers in many complex transactions in a variety of industries including life sciences, healthcare, defense, energy, finance, technology, software, aviation, construction, chemical, automotive, food and beverage, retail and internet stores, payroll, shipping, education and apparel.
-In addition, he works closely with our firm's European offices and foreign counsel to prepare and submit foreign competition filings as well as to obtain clearances in a variety of jurisdictions around the world.
+Peter Danias has extensive experience and regularly represents clients in matters relating to the pre-merger notification requirements in the US under the Hart-Scott-Rodino Antitrust Improvements Act (the “Act”) and throughout the world.
+Mr. Danias also advises clients with regard to permissible pre-clearance and pre-closing activities as well as information sharing.
+In addition, he counsels clients who may have inadvertently failed to file under the Act.
+He regularly represents purchasers and sellers, including private equity firms, in many complex transactions in a variety of industries including life sciences, healthcare, defense, energy, finance, technology, software, aviation, construction, chemical, automotive, food and beverage, retail and internet stores, payroll, shipping, education, and apparel.

 - New York